-These are some of the past research projects developed by the group Geodynamics and Basin Studies.
+These are some of the past research projects at the research group Geodynamics and Basin Studies.

 Recent progress in quantitative subaerial geomorphology, coupled with the numerous, high resolution marine geophysical and geological datasets, becoming widely available along continental margins, now suggests major progress can be made at analysing and understanding the margin-scale characteristics...

 3D Geodynamic Modelling of Sedimentary Basin and Passive Margin Formation

 Numerical Modelling in 3D of Rift Segmentation, Rift Propagation, and Oblique Rifting: Control of Strain Weakening and Brittle Ductile Coupling

 Lateral termination of a delaminated orogenic root: Lower crustal architecture, and exhumation history of northern Mozambique